nepfaff/iiwa_setup/README.md

 #### Networking troubeshooting

-Check that one host shows up when using `nmap -sP 192.168.1.201`.
+Check that one host shows up when using `nmap -sP 192.168.1.201`. and that the website is accessible at http://192.168.1.20/.
 If not, then check that you followed the IP instructions and that the gripper's ethernet cable is plugged into the switch.

+#### Error while moving: The device is not initialized

+1. Navigate to the website http://192.168.1.20/
+2. Motion -> Manual Control
+3. Click on `Home` and wait until the homing sequence is finished
+4. Re-try commanding the gripper via the web interface

 ### Optitrack Driver (Optional)